mikanda/node-odt/Readme.md

 * `string` - This type is well supported and does what you think.
 * `date` - This type can be either an unix timestamp (`Number`) or a javascript `Date`.
+* `cent` - This type should have an integer as value which is converted into a float representing the `Euro` currency.

 #### `.apply(handler : Function)`